Can You Die From Dementia?

 Pay attention to your overall health

-This can be a broad strategy to try, and it can include getting enough sleep, tending to your mental health, and keeping up with regular check-ups and health screenings.
+This can be a broad strategy to try if you’re attempting to reduce your dementia risk.
+It can include getting enough sleep, tending to your mental health, and keeping up with regular check-ups and health screenings.

 Stay social